hl7-eu/base/input/pagecontent/logicalmodels.md

 This IG aims to conform to EHDS logical models, and provide the HL7 FHIR profiles based on these models.

-The currently available EHDS draft logical models used for this version of the guide, are reported for convenience in this Implementation Guide, and listed below.
+The currently available EHDS draft logical models used for this version of the guide are reported for convenience in this Implementation Guide and listed below.

-The most recent - on development version of the models can be seen in the  [Xt-EHR EHDS Logical Information Models](https://build.fhir.org/ig/Xt-EHR/xt-ehr-common) IG.
+The most recent, in-development version of the models can be seen in the [Xt-EHR EHDS Logical Information Models](https://build.fhir.org/ig/Xt-EHR/xt-ehr-common) IG.

 ### Model lists